mortonfox/pool-rb/README.md

 * `pool.rb -f` (or simply `pool.rb`)

-    Clean up the first page (one page = 100 photos) in each group.
+    Clean up all the groups, starting from the first page (one page = 100 photos) until it reaches the last page or is interrupted.

 * `pool.rb -r`